mongodb-sc/rdbms-comparator/DEMO.md

 ### Additional Resources

 There is a recorded version of how to use the MongoLogistics tool to demo the differences.
 You can view it here [Josh Smith Demo Video](https://drive.google.com/file/d/1njXlVx3E8vukUteKWpsTuvBy7TT9kX7p/view?usp=drive_link)
+The deck used in the demo can be found here [Demo Deck](https://docs.google.com/presentation/d/1JAXjDMlUrH4IIpmhlOSK4NHA5Pz2TLaia1KF4Ewo6EQ/edit?usp=drive_link)